LanceNorskog/simple-hal/README.md

 You don't have to write any Java code to add hyperlinks:
 SimpleHAL specifies hyperlinks via strings in Java annotations.
-If you have a Jersey endpoint to returns information about a movie, this annotation will add links for the movie itself and and the director.
+If you have a Jersey endpoint to returns information about a movie, this annotation will add links for the movie itself and and the director:

 ```
 @_Links(links = {